Moortiii/dac-operator/README.md

 There is a built-in delay in Microsoft when deleting and re-creating Detection Rules.
 The exact duration of the delay is not known, but is suspected to be somewhere between 30m and 1h30m.

+This isn't usually a problem in production where Detection Rules are relatively static, and instead are toggled as enabled / disabled.

 #### TODO:

 - [x] Fetch information about which workspace to use etc. in the kopf-controller from the customer configmap
-- [ ] Include a status column on the Detection Rule that indicates if it is deployed upstream or not
+- [x] Include a status column on the Detection Rule that indicates if it is deployed upstream or not
+- [ ] Include a status column on the Detection Rule that describes _why_ it isn't deployed, if that is the case
 - [ ] Store the expiry when authenticating to prevent authenticating again for each Detection Rule to deploy
-- [ ] Include a status column on the Detection Rule that describes _why_ it isn't deployed, if that is the case
 - [ ] Make it possible to test Detection Rules prior to deployment
 - [ ] Set up a "staging"-cluster in Kind that can be used to verify changes (different and more easily solvable than automated testing)
-- [ ] Create a strict CRD manifest that can be used by Kubernetes to validate incoming resources that we want to create
+- [ ] Create a strict CRD manifest that can be used by Kubernetes to validate incoming resources that we want to create (use Kubebuilder or kube-rs and structure as monorepo?)